 - What the USCIS sends via certified mail: Certificate of Naturalization documents or denial letters

+What is sent certified mail?
 Certified mail provides the sender with the assurance that a letter was delivered to the intended recipient.
+What comes certified mail?
 Most often, certified mail contains official or legal documents of some kind like an audit notice, court summons, or final check from a former employer.